TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 #### iehistory Plugin

 To list the history of internet explorer (e.g. files downloaded), use this plugin.
+Can be useful to check where the malware was initially launched from.

 ```bash
 python vol.py -f memory.dmp/vmss --profile=<profile> -g <offset> iehistory